 Eucentre’s contribution: research, modelling and risk communication

-The Eucentre Foundation made a significant contribution to the activities presented, participating in the session dedicated to seismic risk assessment and illustrating the results obtained within the project.
+The Eucentre Foundation made a significant contribution to the activities presented, participating in the session on seismic risk assessment and presenting the results obtained within the project.

 The speeches by Prof. Rui Pinho and Dr Barbara Borzi deepened

-Subsequently, Dr Barbara Borzi led the session dedicated to disseminating seismic risk information to citizens, emphasising the need to flank technical-scientific products with effective communication strategies, which are fundamental for increasing community awareness, preparedness and resilience.
+Subsequently, Dr Barbara Borzi led a session dedicated to disseminating seismic risk information to citizens, emphasising the need to complement technical-scientific products with effective communication strategies, which are fundamental for increasing community awareness, preparedness, and resilience.

 The programme and central themes of the meeting